Broken Toilet Flange Repair: Solutions, Cost & DIY Guide

 Preventing Leaks and Water Damage

 The flange creates the primary seal preventing wastewater from escaping.
 When this seal fails, water seeps into the subfloor with every flush, causing rot, mold growth, and structural damage.
-These problems often remain hidden until extensive (and expensive) damage has occurred.
-Professional leak detection methods can help identify problems early.
+These problems often remain hidden until extensive damage has occurred, similar to the way a shower pan leak can silently destroy framing before you notice it.

 Maintaining Structural Integrity